 - D1.3 This character area is located on the chalk dipslope between the Itchen and Meon Valleys.
 It exhibits a locally prominent secondary escarpment which extends from Twyford in the west to Droxford in the east.
 This secondary escarpment supports areas of chalk grassland and woodland e.g. Galley Down Wood SSSI, which comprises a plantation beech wood, which since its creation around 60 years ago, has developed a rich ground flora, including important orchid populations. - D1.4 The ridge, which runs along the northern edge of the character area, extends from Beacon Hill in the east to Lane End in the west.
 This ridge is dominated by large open arable fields on well drained, calcareous earths and is defined as an 'open' landscape sub-type.
 Stud farms (e.g. Bishopsdown Stud Farm) and pig farms are a feature of this area.
 Beacon Hill, at 201m, is the highest point in the character area with panoramic views, including a view across the Meon Valley to Old Winchester Hill.
 The summit is surrounded by the earthworks of an Iron Age hillfort, with Beacon Hill an example of a nationally important chalk grassland site. - D1.5 The lower dipslope is overlain with deposits of clay-with-flint and acidic clay soils that support a mosaic of small scale, irregular fields (related to early enclosure of the landscape), bounded by thick hedgerows and a high incidence of woodland.
 This part of the character area is defined as an 'enclosed' landscape sub-type.
 A significant area of early assarted enclosures exists across the central part of the character area, representing early medieval enclosures of poorer land.
 The area includes significant tracts of ancient woodland e.g. Preshaw Wood and Dur Wood. - D1.6 The settlement pattern is characteristic of the type with dispersed farmsteads across the downland.
 Some of these farmsteads are of medieval origin and represent former dependent hamlets which have subsequently shrunk, for example the medieval settlement at Lomer.
 Nucleated villages (Owlslebury and Upham) are located in more sheltered areas on the dipslope.
-Settlements are connected by a
+Settlements are connected by a network of sinuous rural roads which are often contained by high hedgerow boundaries.

-- network of sinuous rural roads which are often contained by high hedgerow boundaries. - D1.7 Notable historic elements include an ancient enclosure in Preshaw Woods and round barrow cemetery and holloways on Beacon Hill.
+- D1.7 Notable historic elements include an ancient enclosure in Preshaw Woods and round barrow cemetery and holloways on Beacon Hill.
 There are also a number of minor designed landscapes at Longwood Park, Marwell House, Belmore House, Upham House, Preshaw House, Hazel Holt, Park House and Hill Place (all on Hampshire County Council's register).
-Two medieval deer parks sites are located in this area one is now Marwell Zoological Park. - D1.8 This landscape character area generally has a strong rural, secluded character, although notable recreational uses include Marwell Zoological Park, a golf course on Corhampton Down and areas of open access at Stephen's Castle Gallop and at Beacon Hill.
+Two medieval deer parks sites are located in this area - one is now Marwell Zoological Park. - D1.8 A notable biodiversity element is The Moors Local Nature Reserve, an area of seminatural woodland, fen and grassland and open water.
+Springs and streams feed a mill pond surrounded by a mosaic of woodland, fen and meadows.
+The Moors is also an SSSI, and is a wetland of national importance for its wildflowers.
+Such as Water Avens, King Cups and Bistort. - D1.9 This landscape character area generally has a strong rural, secluded character, although notable recreational uses include Marwell Zoological Park, a golf course on Corhampton Down and areas of open access at Stephen's Castle Gallop and at Beacon Hill.